JamesBrill/react-speech-recognition/docs/API.md

 #### applyPolyfill

-Replace the default Speech Recognition engine (if there is one) with a custom implementation of the [W3C SpeechRecognition specification](https://wicg.github.io/speech-api/#speechreco-section).
+Replace the native Speech Recognition engine (if there is one) with a custom implementation of the [W3C SpeechRecognition specification](https://wicg.github.io/speech-api/#speechreco-section).
+If there is a Speech Recognition implementation already listening to the microphone, this will be turned off.
 See [Polyfills](./POLYFILLS.md) for more information on how to use this.

 ```
 SpeechRecognition.applyPolyfill(SpeechRecognitionPolyfill)